obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 The code is located as follows:

 - For 1.: `./src/Commands/ToggleDone.ts`
-- Numbers 2. and 4. use a checkbox created by `Task.toLi()`.
+- Numbers 2. and 4. use a checkbox created by `TaskLineRenderer.renderTaskLine`.
 There, the checkbox gets a click event handler.
 - For 3.: `./src/LivePreviewExtension.ts`

 Toggle behavior: